 All Thornton minors have an assigned academic advisor.
-Minors are not required to meet with their advisor, but usually need to obtain departmental clearance (“D-clearance”) to take specific courses for their minor.
-D-clearances may be requested by email.
+Minors are not required to meet with their advisor, but they usually need to obtain departmental clearance (D-clearance) to take specific courses for their minor.
+D-clearances may be requested through the Thornton Minor D-Clearance Request Form.
 Refer to your STARS report on OASIS to view your minor requirements.
-OASIS is accessible through your myUSC page.
+OASIS is accessible through your MyUSC page.
 Please see below for detailed instructions on D-clearance requests and registration preparation.

 Priority D-Clearance Advisement Schedule

-- If you intend to take a required course towards your Thornton minor which requires D-clearance (i.e. the letter “D” appears after the 5-digit section number), please send an EMAIL request to your advisor with your USC ID#, course prefix(es) and number(s), and 5-digit section number(s) during the appropriate priority D-clearance week.
-Your minor advisor will be in touch with you once your email request has been reviewed.
-(If you would like additional assistance from your Thornton minor advisor, please email your advisor to schedule an appointment.)
+- Other Required Courses — If you intend to take a required course (not individual instruction) for your Thornton minor that requires D-clearance, please submit the Thornton Minor D-Clearance Request Form during the appropriate priority D-clearance week.
+The password for this form will be sent to your USC email address from firstname.lastname@example.org at the beginning of your priority D-clearance week.
+Thornton Student Affairs will be in touch with you once your request has been reviewed.
+(If you would like additional assistance from your Thornton minor advisor, please email your advisor.)

 - When you receive D-clearance, officially REGISTER using Web Registration for the course(s) you were given clearance to add, as well any other appropriate course(s) that do not require clearance.
-(In general, D-clearances issued during the priority D-clearance weeks are set to expire on the last day of classes for the current semester.)
-Important: it is always your responsibility to register for your classes on the Web Registration system.
-Your advisor will only grant you clearance to register, but you will need to officially register for the courses for which your advisor has granted you clearance.
+(D-clearances issued during the priority advisement weeks will be set to expire by Friday, April 26.)
+Important: It is always your responsibility to register for your classes on the Web Registration system.
+Your advisor will only grant you clearance to register; you will need to officially register for the courses for which your advisor has granted you clearance.

 Frequently Asked Questions